Empower Your Practice

 Effective keyword research is the bridge between what patients are thinking and what you offer.
 It is about understanding search intent.
 In the medical field, intent generally falls into two categories: informational and commercial.

-- Commercial intent keywords indicate a readiness to book, such as "private knee specialist London".
+2. Commercial intent keywords indicate a readiness to book, such as "private knee specialist near me".

-A robust SEO strategy targets both, but they require different approaches.
+A robust medical SEO strategy targets both, but they require different approaches.
 By creating content that answers early-stage questions, you build trust with the patient early in their journey.
-As they move towards a decision, you want your service pages to rank for the specific treatment terms.
+As they move toward a decision, you want your service pages to rank for the specific treatment terms.

 To uncover these opportunities, tools like Google Search Console are invaluable.
 They show you exactly what terms people are currently using to find your site.
 You might discover that a significant number of visitors are asking about a specific minor procedure you offer but haven't highlighted on your homepage.